 Caring for your bike, however, is a different story.
-If you retrieve your bike from the garage only to find that it has a flat tire, you may feel inclined to abandon your riding plans altogether and even write off the bike as trash.
+If you retrieve your bike from the garage only to find that it has a flat tire, you may feel inclined to abandon your riding plans altogether.
 Learning how to use a bike pump, though, is just as simple as riding a bike.
 With a standard floor or hand pump, you can get your bike back to normal within minutes.

 There is also the option to purchase an electric bike pump.
 I’m ashamed to admit that while having a manual pump available, I borrowed the electric pump from my buddy to use it.
 In my defense, I really wanted to see how it works, and it did its job perfectly.
 However, I’m not going to give up on my old mini manual pump because it never failed me.

 The first step in the tire repair process is to determine which type of valve your bike uses.
 Bicycles usually have either a Presta valve or a Schrader valve.

 Presta valves are long, thin, and pointed at the tip.
 They contain more parts and are slightly more complex than Schrader valves, as they have removable valve cores and locknuts for additional security.
 Whereas Schrader valves can be found on other vehicles, Presta valves are specific to bicycles.

 Schrader valves, which are shorter and wider than Presta valves, are more common than their counterparts since they are also used for cars, motorcycles, and other transportation devices.
 While many believe them to be less secure than Presta valves, Schrader valves are more popular due to their ease of use.